Mister Sinister: Jean Grey and Scott Summers

 Returning to America, Sinister creates an orphanage to monitor some of the children of families he first observed during Project: Black Womb.
 The State Home for Foundlings in Omaha, Nebraska hides a high-tech, underground laboratory.
 Later, young Jean Grey's mutant telepathy prematurely activates when she witnesses the death of her best friend.
-Becoming aware of Jean's power, Mr. Sinister plans to kill her parents and bring her to the orphanage, only to learn the Greys have already contacted the now adult Charles Xavier for help, due to his background as a leading geneticist and psychological expert in trauma cases.
+Becoming aware of Jean's power, Sinister plans to kill her parents and bring her to the orphanage, only to learn the Greys have already contacted the now adult Charles Xavier for help, due to his background as a leading geneticist and psychological expert in trauma cases.
 Not wishing to be detected by Xavier, who at this point has already fought terrorists and superhuman menaces, Sinister decides to keep his distance after acquiring a DNA sample from Jean.

 Soon afterward, Sinister discovers a recently orphaned mutant boy named Scott Summers (descendant of Daniel Summers) released the same type of optic blasts displayed by the time-traveling hero Cyclops.
 Sinister tracks down Scott and his younger brother Alex, both of whom survived an airplane explosion that seemingly killed their parents.
 Scott awakens in the hospital and accidentally releases another optic blast, unable to shut off his power (perhaps due to brain-damage suffered during the fall).
 To experiment on the boy in a controlled environment, Sinister causes Scott to slip into a coma then arranges for him and his brother to be entrusted to the State Home for Foundlings.
-Mr. Sinister allows Alex to be adopted by people he can easily monitor, then spends the next year conducting experiments on the comatose Scott.
+Sinister allows Alex to be adopted by people he can easily monitor, then spends the next year conducting experiments on the comatose Scott.
 Concluding the boy will never be able to fully control his power, Sinister learns the kinetic force blasts can be blocked by ruby quartz lenses.
 After placing temporary mental blocks in Scott, Sinister allows the boy to awaken.
 Scott experiences migraines until he is given ruby quartz glasses.